 Paul walked to the primary school at the end of the block on Monday evening during a very heavy thunderstorm.

 Prepositional phrases in the initial position are set off from the base clause by a comma.
 For example:

 - On Monday evening, Paul walked to the primary school at the end of the block during a very heavy thunderstorm.

 - Paul walked to the primary school at the end of the block, on Monday evening, during a very heavy thunderstorm.

 Prepositional phrases in the medial position should interrupt the subject from its verb:

 - Paul, on Monday evening, walked to the primary school at the end of the block, during a very heavy thunderstorm.

 Activity 1: Prepositional phrase identification

 Search for prepositional phrases in authentic texts.
 Use classroom reading texts or choose online texts.
-Some are listed below in Online Resources under Kids News Websites.

 For example: A sentence chosen from student’s own writing